instructure/canvas-lms/doc/api/sis_csv.md

 otherwise) it will <em>not</em> be overwritten</p>
 <p>Setting the password will in most cases log the user out of Canvas.
 If
-the user has managed to change their password in Canvas they will not be effected by this.
-This latter case would happen if your institution transistioned from using the Canvas authentication to a SSO solution.
+the user has managed to change their password in Canvas they will not be affected by this.
+This latter case would happen if your institution transistioned from using Canvas authentication to a SSO solution.
 For this reason it is important to not set this if you are using LDAP or an SSO protocol.</p>
 </td>